IvanciniGT/terraformTraining/notes/day3.md

         property_name { // NO EQUALS CHAR
             aditional properties.. with their values... defined in the nested schema }
+- object        An object is like a map
+                But we define the allowed keys
+                And also... each key can have its own datataype

 ---
 Now that we did defined an ouput for the ip address of our container, we have it twice in the tf-state file.